MdMohsin98/IBM-Data-Science/README.md

 3. Predicting Customer Churn: Used machine learning algorithms to predict customer loyalty for a telecom company, performed data preprocessing, and evaluated the performance of the model using various metrics.
 4. Recommendation Engines: Developed a recommendation system using collaborative filtering, content-based filtering, and hybrid filtering techniques, and evaluated the performance of the model using various metrics.
 5. Rain Prediction in Australia: Built a machine learning model to predict whether it will rain tomorrow in different locations in Australia using weather data, performed data preprocessing, and evaluated the performance of the model using various metrics.

+# IBM Applied Data Scince Capstone Project.

+This repository contains all the files and folders that I have worked on Applied Data Science Capstone Project.